MetaLabs-inc/react-native-components-tracking/README.md

 default: 20.
 The max number/depth of components to display when logging a touch's component tree.

 **ignoreNames** \
 Array<string | RegExp>, Accepts strings and regular expressions.
 Component names to ignore when logging the touch event.
-This prevents unhelpful logs such as "Touch event within element: View" where you still can't tell which View it occurred in.
+This prevents useless logs such as: "Touch event within element: View", where you still can't tell which View it occurred in.

 ---